Flag of Flanders: Hainaut

-The flag of the County of Hainaut was a combination of the flag of Hainaut (identical to the flag of Flanders, a black lion with red claws and tongue) and the flag of Holland (the red lion with blue claws and tongue).
+The flag of the County of Hainaut was a combination of the flag of Hainaut (identical to the flag of Flanders, the black lion with red claws and tongue) and the flag of Holland (the red lion with blue claws and tongue).
 This was because the Count of Hainaut was also Count of Holland.
+Later it became the (unofficial) flag of the province of Belgium in 1831.